Kling 1.5 vs 1.0 - A Comparison through Kling API

 Prompt Adherence

 Both outputs show poor prompt adherence, but Kling 1.5 performs slightly better than Kling 1.0.
-While both models generate an image of a soccer player, neither one resembles Lionel Mess.
-Kling 1.0's output doesn't have a soccer ball, a goal post, or the visible action of Messi kicking the ball into a goal post.
+While both models generate an image of a soccer player, neither one resembles Lionel Messi.
+Kling 1.0's output doesn't have a soccer ball, a goal post, nor the visible action of Messi kicking the ball into a goal post.
 On the other hand, Kling 1.5's output does show a goalpost and a kicking motion, but the soccer ball itself is still missing

 Text Adherence